louispaulet/louispaulet.github.io/louis-blog/public/posts/post6.md

 We have shown that no particular letter position is better than the others, and that the diminishing returns in average accuracy happen at 10 voters in the pool.
 But how can we make sure we select the best letter orders to be part of our 10 voters (over the total 24 possible letter orders)?
-And what is the influence of the order in which they are added to the voting pool?
+And what is the influence of the order in which they are added to the voting pool? (important question if the benchmark were to stop at 70% completion).

 We compared three selection methods:
 * take letter order ABCD and then select all letter orders that have a letters in other positions (so ABDC is out, as A is already in position 0 in ABCD, and BCBA is ok as no letter is positionned like ABCD)
 * Hamming distance  ([wiki](https://en.wikipedia.org/wiki/Hamming_distance))
 * Levenshtein distance  ([wiki](https://en.wikipedia.org/wiki/Levenshtein_distance))

+For each selection of letter orders, we compare the average accuracy of those selected and those not selected to ensure we don't have a massive disparity, indicating a hidden bias.

 #### Method 1 (original letter order plus all orders that have letters in a different position)
 This yields the closest accuracy difference between both groups (selected and non-selected by order letters we chose).